 Grants and revenues from services rendered are subject to audit by government agencies.
-In the past, CPC has been audited by the New York City Department of Youth and Community Development as well as the New York City Administration for Children's Services.
-Until such audits are completed and final settlements reached, there exists a contingency to refund any amount in excess of allowable or unallowable costs.
+Until such audits are completed and final settlements reached, there exists a contingency to refund any amount in excess of allowable costs.
 Management is of the opinion that no material liability would result from such audits.